 I clicked the button to start my own campaign.
 Setting it up was actually pretty easy; I could register by just connecting my Facebook account.
 My page already had Music for Kids’ colors, logo, and a banner picture.
 I just had to add my name, picture, and fundraising goal.
 The default goal was $500.
 It seemed like a lot, but I started thinking about how much I spend on other friends’ birthdays and thought, “Maybe my friends really could help me reach $500.”
 In just a couple of minutes, I had my own fundraising page.

 The next day I got an email from Music for Kids.
 They were writing to give me some tips and help me get started.
-They thanked me for making my page and gave me some first steps.Download the Fundraising Tips Packet Now
+They thanked me for making my page and gave me some first steps.Download the Creative Fundraising Ideas Guide Now

 Music for Kids had filled in some information on the fundraising page, but the email said it would really help if I told my own story on my page.
 I added a couple of sentences about how much music has meant to me growing up.

 I was nervous about asking people for money, but Music for Kids sent me an email template and said to start with close friends and family.
 After I sent out my first email, my brother, parents, and grandpa made donations.
 Grandpa even called to say how proud he was that I was using my birthday to help others.
 It felt really good to see the progress bar on my page go up.

 Now that I had a few donations, I shared my campaign on social media.
 I only really use Twitter and Facebook, but I’m friends with a couple hundred people on each network.
 Only a couple of my friends donated over the next two days, but every time someone gave, it was really exciting.
 The best part was when my friends donated, it showed up on my fundraising page’s activity wall and Music for Kids commented.
 It was really cool to know that the organization had noticed my campaign.